MukeshanandG-Clearspot-ai/docu/README.md

 7. **Better Support for Multi-Robot Systems**:
    - ROS 2 includes features that simplify the development and deployment of multi-robot systems, including improved communication and coordination mechanisms.

+## 2. Note <a name="note"></a>
+ These hands-on exercises are designed to complement the theoretical understanding provided in the ROS 2 documentation and tutorials.
+Through practical application, learners can reinforce their understanding of key concepts and develop essential skills for working with ROS 2.
+Feel free to modify the exercises, explore additional functionalities, and share your experience with the ROS community for further learning and collaboration.
 ## 3. Background <a name="background"></a>
 In order to understand the significance and evolution of ROS 2, it's helpful to have some context about the origins and development of the Robot Operating System (ROS) ecosystem.
 ### Evolution of ROS 1